Quick overview

 What is a benefit and what is a legal obligation

-An employment benefit is a form of benefit provided by an employer to employees over and above normal pay and statutory obligations.
-They are therefore completely voluntary for employers and it is up to their discretion whether to offer benefits.
+An employment benefit is a form of benefit that an employer provides to employees over and above normal wages and legally mandated duties.
+They are therefore completely voluntary for employers and it is up to them to decide whether to offer benefits.

 On the other hand, there are also legal obligations that are considered benefits in other countries.
 In our country, however, they are compulsory and must be provided by every employer.
 These include, for example, four weeks of holiday, various additional payments (for overtime, weekend work, etc.).